March 06, 2023

 However, in the next 2 years 2024-2025 we can still expect a price increase due to the growth of transactions based on higher demand caused by lower supply.
 This reduction in supply is somewhat influenced by the management of each city's municipalities, which are authorizing fewer and fewer construction projects, blocking city zoning plans and making it difficult to reconstruct historic properties.
 On the other hand, the 2024 election could be the key to alleviating this issue, as politicians' promises could have a positive effect.

-STOCKESTATE CROWDFUNDING S.R.L. is licensed by the Romanian Financial Supervisory Authority (ASF), under the number PJR28FSFPR/400002, since 29.08.2023, as per the register of crowdfunding service providers of the European Securities and Market Authority (ESMA).
+STOCKESTATE CROWDFUNDING SRL is licensed under the number PJR28FSFPR/400002, since 29.08.2023.
+Find us in the register of crowdfunding service providers of the European Securities and Market Authority (ESMA).

 All investments involve risks, including loss of invested capital, lack of liquidity, and non-reimbursement on loans, partially or integrally.
 It is an appropriate investment only for investors able to assess and bear the risks presented above.
 Before investing, please read the risks of investments warning, and also all the clauses of the loan agreement, which will be provided to you for the campaign in question.
 Stock.estate Platform is not responsible for the information provided by the project developers, even if it is provided by or through Stock.estate.
 Stock.estate does not provide you any other advisory services.
 The decision to invest is entirely yours.
 We recommend that you consult specialized advisers if you need support in evaluating your investment decision.
 The messages and documentation you receive from Stock.estate or project developers have not been verified or approved by Romanian or European authorities.